-8. RELATED WORK
+10 RELATED WORK

 Acoustic Sensing.
 Acoustics has been used for ranging, localization, tracking, stress and encounter detection.
-BeepBeep [27], SwordFight [43] estimate the distance between two mobile devices instead of to objects.
-Graham et al. [10] use smartphones to show echo peaks and require the user to manually determine their association to objects, which can be cumbersome for practical use.
-Liu et al. [20] use crosscorrelation to estimate arrival time difference for keystrokes snooping.
-Yang et al. [40] leverage mobile acoustic sensing to detect driver phone usage in a vehicle.
-Liu et al. [19] use acoustic ranging estimates among peer phones as constraints to improve their localization accuracy.
-GuoGuo [21] uses an anchor network that transmits spatial beacon signals to achieve centimeter-level localization accuracy.
-For tracking, UbiK [38], AAMouse [41], LLAP [39], FingerIO [25] leverage phase shift in received signals and achieve $\sim 1 cm$ or higher accuracy for near field finger gesture tracking.
-CAT [23] leverages external speakers and uses FMCW [32] for phone movement tracking at mm-level accuracy.
-ApenaApp [24] monitors the minute chest and abdomen breathing movements using FMCW on smartphones.
-StressSense [22] detects stress of users unobtrusively in unconstrained acoustic environments using smartphones.
-DopEnc [42] uses an acoustic-based approach for identifying persons the user encounters during interaction.

-Compared to them, BatMapper shares cross-correlation based echo detection similar to some work [10, 20, 19].
+Graham et al. [14] use smartphones to show echo peaks and require the user to manually determine their association to objects, which can be cumbersome for practical use.
+Liu et al. [32] use cross-correlation to estimate arrival time difference for keystrokes snooping.
+Liu et al. [11] use acoustic ranging estimates among peer phones as constraints to improve their localization accuracy.
+For tracking, LLAP [33], FingerIO [34] leverage phase shift in received signals and achieve $\sim 1 cm$ or higher accuracy for near field finger gesture tracking.
+CAT [35] leverages external speakers and uses FMCW [36] for phone movement tracking at mmlevel accuracy.
+BatTracker [37] leverages echoes from nearby objects for infrastructure-free mobile device tracking.
+ApenaApp [38] and SonarBeat [39] monitor the minute chest and abdomen breathing movements using FMCW and phase shift on smartphones.
+StressSense [40] detects stress of users unobtrusively in unconstrained acoustic environments using smartphones.
+EchoPrint [41] authenticates smartphone users leveraging both acoustic and visual features, which provides higher security compared to pure image/video based face authentication.
+Compared to them, BatMapper shares cross-correlation based echo detection similar to some work [14], [32], [11].
 However its focus is on automatic echo-object association, which has not been addressed in previous work.
-We also propose techniques specifically designed for acoustic based floor plan construction, including sway compensation for automatic door detection, and candidate resampling for room construction.